 Short-Lived Feature Branches

 This branching model was facilitated with the advent of very lightweight branching that came with Git and Mercurial in the mid-2000’s, though there is evidence that Google were effectively doing the same in their Monorepo for some years before.

 Either as branching directly off main, or in a fork of the whole repository.
 These branches are destined to come back as “pull requests” into the main/trunk.

 With the Pull Request (and code review) advance, the cut-off point for team sizes that graduated from “direct to the trunk” to short lived feature branches moved lower.
 While it was up to 100 before Git’s lightweight branching, it is now up to 15 people.
 With 16 or more, the team is more productive with short-lived feature branches, and corresponding CI daemons verifying those in advance of commits landing in the trunk.

 One key rule is the length of life of the branch before it gets merged and deleted.
 Simply put, the branch should only last a couple of days.
 Any longer than two days, and there is a risk of the branch becoming a long-lived feature branch (the antithesis of trunk-based development).

 Short-lived feature branches are real branches and merge is a first class concept.
-In the run up to completing work on the short-lived feature branch, you will need to bring it up to date with master (trunk).
+In the run-up to completing work on the short-lived feature branch, you will need to bring it up to date with main (trunk).
 That is an effective merge whichever way you do it.
 Look at the branch at this moment, it may appear to be much younger than it was before that operation.
 The changes have to now go back to main (trunk) in another merge operation.
 In GitHub, for ‘pull requests’ (or equivalent in other platforms), the user interface may handle that last merged back for you, and even go as far as to delete the short-lived feature branch.